clash-streaming/clash-streaming.github.io/pages/physical_graph.md

 ---
 layout: default
+title: Physical Graph
 ---

-# Physical Graph

-The physical graph describes how the processing of the join happens.
+The Physical Graph describes the topology in an abstract way and how the processing of the join happens.
+It can be either be created manually or be the result of an optimization process.
+A Physical Graph can then be transformed into a Storm Topology which can be run.

-It is a directed graph with a bunch of labels.
-E.g. the following graph corresponds to the join between relations R and S:
+The Physical Graph is a directed graph with a bunch of labels.
+E.g., the following graph corresponds to the join between relations R and S:

 ![Ideal course of events]({{ "/pages/physical_graph/2way_example.png" | absolute_url }})